How Preconstruction Decisions Impact Project Outcomes

-Making changes earlier is cheaper and more impactful.
+Making changes earlier in a project is cheaper and more impactful.
 This easily understood intuition was formalized by Patrick MacLeamy in a diagram describing curves of cost and effect varying over the course of a project.
 Appearing first in 2004, this diagram has been used many times to argue for early, more aggressive and integrated design approaches, typically taking the form of Integrated Project Delivery (IPD).

-Why Preconstruction are so Impactful
+Why Preconstruction Decisions are so Impactful

 MacLeamy’s classic curve starts with the diagram below.
 This illustrates that as traditional design-bid-build projects progress through stages of design and construction, the cost associated with a design change increases while the ability of any given design change to affect project outcomes decreases.